determined-ai/determined/docs/cluster-setup-guide/security/scim.rst

 work with most IdPs that adhere to this RFC.

 ************************
- Configuring Determined
+ Configure Determined
 ************************

 Determined only requires you to enable SCIM and set your authentication mode and any necessary credentials.

 **********************
- Configuring your IdP
+ Configure Your IdP
 **********************

 When configuring your IdP to automatically push users and groups to Determined, you will need to